junlingm/REpiSim/README.md

 # REpiSim -- An R package for mathematical models for infectious diseases

 This R package provides an interface to define compartmental infectious disease models, typeset the model in LaTeX, simulate the model numerically by solving the ODE system, ot simulate the model stochastically using the Gillespie method.
 If you are simply interested in simulating an ODE model, this package also provides an interface to define an ODE model with ease.
+This package supports two types of model, generic ODE models, and a compartmental models.

 ## Model Class
 The R6 class to define a generic ODE model is the ```Model```.
 The equations may be directly defined in the ```new``` method, or individually specified using the ```compartment``` method.
 See more details below.
 The parameters of the model are automatically extracted from the equations.
 These parameters may also be defined as substitutions, i.e., as an expression.